ulixee/hero/docs/advanced-client/tab.md

   - format `jpeg | png`.
 Image format type to create.
 Default `jpeg`.
   - jpegQuality `number`.
 Optional compression quality from 1 to 100 for jpeg images (100 is highest quality).
   - rectangle `IRect`.
 Optionally clip the screenshot to the given rectangle (eg, x, y, width, height).
 Includes a pixel scale.
+  - fullPage `boolean`.
+Optional.
+If true, the entire page will be captured, not just the viewport.

 #### **Returns**: `Promise<Buffer>` Buffer with image bytes in base64.